Residents of Canada are expected to pay taxes on taxable income earned in the past year after factoring in all applicable tax deductions and credits.

 |Over $92,455 to $150,000||11.16%||Over $90,287 to $150,000||11.16%|

 Here’s a quick take on how the above tax brackets worked for 2022.
 You pay:

 - 5.05% on the first $46,226 of taxable income, plus

 - 9.15% on the next $46,228 (i.e. on the portion of taxable income over $46,226 up to $92,454), plus

 - 11.16% on the next $57,546 (i.e. on the portion of taxable income over $92,454 up to $150,000), plus

 - 12.16% on the next $70,000 (i.e. on the portion of taxable income over $150,000 up to $220,000), plus

 - 13.16% on the amount exceeding $220,000

 We will cover some scenarios later in this article to show how you can calculate your combined provincial and federal marginal tax rate.

-The federal tax rates in Canada follow the same pattern with rates increasing as your taxable income goes up.
+The federal tax rates in Canada follow the same pattern, with rates increasing as your taxable income increases.